 A new feature called Stretched Clusters for VMware Cloud on AWS is designed to protect against an AWS availability zone failure.
 Now applications can span multiple AWS Availability Zones (AZ) within a VMware Cloud on AWS cluster.

 With the release of Virtual SAN Stretched Cluster followed by VMware Cloud for AWS and recently ,Stretched Clusters for VMware Cloud on AWS, applications which have stringent requirements such as very high SLA’s, continued high performance, and application availability can now take dual advantage of being deployed on the cloud along with having high availability across multiple AZ’s in the Stretched Clusters for VMware Cloud on AWS deployment model.

-The paper Oracle Workloads and VMware Cloud on AWS: Deployment, Migration, and Configuration describes the deployment, migration options along with best practices when migrating Oracle workloads on VMware on-premises to VMware Cloud on AWS and Stretched Clusters for VMware Cloud on AWS.
+The paper Oracle Workloads on VMware Hybrid Multi-Clouds – Reference Architecture describes the deployment, migration options along with best practices when migrating Oracle workloads on VMware on-premises to VMware Cloud on AWS and Stretched Clusters for VMware Cloud on AWS.